michal2229/gdrigsystem/README.md

 The gdrigsystem.cpp part is registered as a Godot class inherited from godot::Node, and is to be used as a child of a rig scene.
 It uses rigsystem_lib part for computation and serves as a glue between it and Godot.
-Currently the GDRigSystem node expects two nodes on the same hierarchy level in the scene: RigNodes and RigConns.
-Children of these nodes (rig node, rig conn in the scenes dir) are the nodes and connections of the rig.
-I made a script rig_definition.gd, that can fill them on game start and create multi-level towers for testing.

 The rigsystem_lib part is where the physics is implemented.
 Currently only Radau IIA is implemented as an integrator.
-It is designed to be used also outside of Godot extension, as it does not use any Godot stuff - there is a sample app (app_test) that uses rigsystem_lib as a dynamic dependency.
+It is designed to be used also outside of Godot extension, as it does not use any Godot stuff - there are a sample apps (app_test, app_perf_test) that use rigsystem_lib as a dynamic dependency.

 ### build
 Build steps for usage with Godot:
 - clone the repo with --recursive flag
-- apply the patch in godot-cpp dir: godot-cpp_enable_cpp20.patch (you should have C++20 capable compiler; scripts configured for llvm/clang)
+- apply the patch in godot-cpp dir: godot-cpp_enable_cpp2b.patch (you should have C++23 capable compiler; scripts configured for llvm/clang)
 - run ./build_all.sh if on Linux, for other platforms please refer to [Godot GDExtension docs](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html) (if you have ANDROID_HOME env var defined, it will also try to build for Android; check [docs about compiling for Android](https://docs.godotengine.org/en/stable/contributing/development/compiling/compiling_for_android.html) to set up the SDK)
 - you should have it built now, it is ready to be placed in your Godot project

 Build steps for standalone rigsystem_lib usage:
 - run ./build_librigsystem_so.sh  (you need meson and ninja)
-- sample app is included (app_test - renders pinned tower structure in ASCII and shows basic perf info, see gif below), will be built alongside the library
+- sample apps are included (app_test - renders pinned tower structure in ASCII and shows basic perf info, see gif below; app_perf_test - playground regarding vectorisation and cache perf, prints some iter timings using various approaches to data layout and computation methods), will be built alongside the library

 <div align="center">
 <img src="https://raw.githubusercontent.com/michal2229/gdrigsystem/refs/heads/main/res/test_app_tower_00.gif" width="574" />